liluyandavanwyk/Hang-Man/README.md

-# Hang-Man
+# Hang-Man Game
-This is a legendary hangman man it's console based with no libraries
+This is a legendary hangman man game it's console based with no libraries